JiangpengHe/VFN186/README.md

-# VFN186 Food Image Datasets [IEEE Transaction on MultiMedia 2025]
+# VFN186 Food Image Datasets [IEEE Transaction on Multimedia 2025]

 This repository contains the **VFN186 food image dataset** that is introduced in **Long-Tailed Continual Learning For Visual Food Recognition**